STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 Risk stratification in the acute setting

 Early risk assessment can improve outcomes in patients with acute STEMI.
-Several validated risk models (“risk calculators”) have been developed to simplify risk stratification.
+Several validated risk models have been developed to simplify risk stratification.
 These models typically include information regarding medical history, ECG findings, presenting features (notably hemodynamic status) and cardiac troponins.
-The most validated risk models are TIMI Score (Morrow et al) and GRACE Score (Keith et al).
-These vary with respect to the type of risk estimated (short-term, long-term, myocardial infarction, death).
-TIMI Score is the easiest to use but GRACE Score has proven to be the most accurate.
+The most validated risk models are TIMI Score (Morrow et al.) and GRACE Score (Keith et al.).
+These vary concerning the type of risk estimated (short-term, long-term, myocardial infarction, death).
+The TIMI Score is the simplest to use, while the GRACE Score has demonstrated the highest accuracy.

 TIMI Risk Score calculator for STEMI